 Mazes and wheels

 When I was young and fitter and my knees worked properly I used to love running up there.
 It’s a wonderful place, and very much worth a visit.
 The views are good, there are orchids and other wild flowers, and there’s even a mizmaze, carved into the turf, with the winding path in exposed chalk.
 The form of such mazes is to an ancient, mysterious pattern, but this one is most likely from the second half of the 17th century.
-A local legend involves its creation being punishment for a pupil of the nearby privileged seat of learning and abject arrogance, Winchester College.
+A local legend involves its creation being punishment for a pupil of the nearby privileged seat of learning, Winchester College.

 St Catherine’s martyrdom in 310AD in Egypt on a wheel may also be the reason the hill is named after her, with the Iron Age ramparts forming a circular shape.
 Or it may just be because she is, among other things – wheels, obviously, librarians, knife sharpeners, hat makers, lacemakers, spinsters, etc etc – patron saint of hilltops.
 Or something.
 Such hagiography is a right shambles.